dfeich/org-clock-convenience/README.md

     clockout (this is based on a real search through the buffer and not based on the saved clockout value).

+Note that the agenda clock changing commands work with **undo** in the same way as other org agenda commands.
+They will undo in the agenda buffer as well as in the org source buffers.
+But if the agenda buffer is rebuilt after a change (e.g. by `g`), the undo information is lost.

 The package also contains a number of utility functions to associate a list with fieldnames with the subgroup of a regular expression and position point at a named field or read its value.